hoseinali/SwiftUI_UITest/README.md

 # SwiftUI_UITest
-An good example  for UITest In swiftUI
+A good example  for UITest In swiftUI

 contains:
 1. UI test for swiftUI